FUTURE INSTITUTE OF TECHNOLOGY

 Geological processes and hazards (earthquakes, volcanos, landslides, flooding) and human interaction.
 Strata of the earth.
 Soil.
 Minerals.

 Hydologic cycle, mereorology, groundwater and its mechanics.
-This couse is a problem-solving oriented course.
+This course is a problem-solving oriented course.

 ENVIRONMENTAL SCIENCE & NUTRITION